arkon108/book-reviews/summaries/004-peopleware.md

 > A Methodology is a general systems theory of how a whole class of thought-intensive work ought to be conducted.
 It comes in the form of a fat book that specifies in detail exactly what steps to take at any time, regardless of who’s doing the work, regardless of where or when.
 The people who write the Methodology are smart.
 The people who carry it out can be dumb.

 If the people aren't smart enough, the work will fail and no Methodology can help.
 It also makes people using it give up their responsibility, because it's the Methodology's responsibility, "they were just following the process".
-Huge amount of documentation and paperwork prevents people from doing any meaninful work.
-The management's decision to use the Methodology tells the workers the management deems them incompentent which destroys the motivation to participate.
+Huge amount of documentation and paperwork prevents people from doing any meaningful work.
+The management's decision to use the Methodology tells the workers the management deems them incompetent which destroys the motivation to participate.

 ### 30. Dancing with Risk